dipu-devops/github-actions/README.md

 # GitHub-actions
-This is repository is to demonstrate the GitHub action feature with various example
+This is repository is to demonstrate the GitHub action feature with various examples

 https://azure.github.io/actions/#automate